-There are several types of pollution around us – air, water, light, noise, etc. Each one has different consequences.
+There are several types of pollution around us – air, water, light and noise pollution.
+Each one has different consequences.
 For a child, whose immune system is yet to develop fully, these pollutants might result in several illnesses.

-Earlier this year, the United Kingdom announced that air pollution had reached very high levels in eight regions across the nation.
+A couple of years ago, the United Kingdom announced that air pollution had reached very high levels in eight regions across the nation.
 Air is not the only form of pollution that has increased over the years.
 Even water pollution is a major concern in the developing nations.